OtnielGomes/Statistics_with_R_Correlation_And_Regression/README.md

-# My learning with Statistics using the R language:Correlation And Regression
+# My learning with Statistics using the R language: Correlation And Regression

 In this project I will be putting into practice my knowledge and learning with regression and correlation using the R language.
 Project dataset: